gajdboll/Gherkin-BDD/BddFrameworkGherkin/README.md

 # V8 - > Reporting in Cucumber - Maven reporting

-To create simple josn or html reporting we add additional paramerter in the testRunner class
+To create simple json or html reporting we add additional paramerter in the testRunner class

 below code replaced format version monochrome = true,plugin = {"html:target/cucumber-html-report", "json:target/cucumber-json-report.json" }

-Once we have done that we can use Reporting system created by developer and we can download are read it thhrough from https://github.com/damianszczepanik/cucumber-reporting (however we will use similar patch but got it from mvn dependenci / repository )because the one from the github should be used as a dependency not a plugin
+Once we have done that we can use Reporting system created by developer and we can download are read it thhrough from https://github.com/damianszczepanik/cucumber-reporting (however we will use similar patch but got it from mvn dependencies / repository ) because the one from the github should be used as a dependency not a plugin

 First we add dependency from github into the plugins section